j0ly/FirstProject/REPORT.md

 ### How to fix
 Deny access to the config.ini file, in one way or another.

-There is actually already a .htaccess in the admin folder that should do that, but Apache does not by default enable the use of .htaccess files.
+There is already a .htaccess file in the admin folder that should do that, but Apache does not by default enable the use of .htaccess files.
 To enable, do this:

   Open /etc/apache2/apache2.conf in an editor, and find these lines;
   ```